JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Navigation/Signoffs/Livestream Camera Subsystem.md

 # Constraints:

 ## Constraint 1:
+The camera must be connected to a network with a stable and unrestricted bandwidth of at least 78.64 Mbps to ensure seamless video streaming without buffering or reduced video quality.

+### information about Constraint 1:
+Bandwidth Calculation:
+Bandwidth = 1280 × 1024 × 30 × 10 × (1/20) = 78,643,200 bps = 78.64 Mbps.
+The camera provides a video stream with a resolution of 1200 TVL (1280x1024) at 30 fps, using H.264 compression (compression ratio of 20:1 for H.264).
 The required bandwidth is calculated to be 78.64 Mbps.
 Sufficient bandwidth is essential for seamless video streaming.
 When the available bandwidth is lower than the required minimum, it can lead to buffering or reduced video quality.
 The network conditions are unstable or restricted, consistently meeting the bandwidth requirement becomes difficult and impacts the viewing.

-### information about Constraint 1:
-The camera provides a video stream with a resolution of 1200 TVL (1280x1024) at 30 fps, using H.264 compression (compression ratio of 20:1 for H.264).
-The required bandwidth is calculated to be 78.64 Mbps.

 ## Constraint 2:
-The second constraint is a latency of 100 milliseconds can introduce a lag of 0.05 meters in the displayed video, affecting the ability to respond promptly and navigate the crawlspace.
-Minimizing latency is crucial to enhance real-time visual monitoring, enabling more efficient and timely decision-making.
+The Camera must achieve a latency below 100 milliseconds to minimize a lag of 0.05 meters in the displayed video, ensuring prompt response and efficient navigation in the crawlspace.

 ### information about Constraint 2:
 > and excellent latency while minimizing the weight from betafpv.com